php-repos/phpkg-documentations/getting-started.md

 you are going to constantly add and remove files to your project and test the application.
 Running the `build` command for each change and test is not optimal.

-Saeghe has a `watch` command that you can run:
+There is a `watch` command that you can run:

 ```shell
 saeghe watch